azur1al/Digital-Writing-Folio/readings.md

 ## Week One Readings

 1. The kinetic poem ["Taroko Gorge"](https://collection.eliterature.org/3/work.html?work=taroko-gorge)

 2. The electronic poem ["The Gathering Cloud"](https://luckysoap.com/thegatheringcloud/)

 3. The hypertext fiction ["First Draft of the Revolution"](https://collection.eliterature.org/3/work.html?work=first-draft-of-the-revolution)

 4. The interactive fiction work ["Shade"](https://pr-if.org/play/shade/)
+Shade was almost like a nostalgia trip to me.
+I haven't 'played' any interactive fiction like it for a while now, mostly playing through visual novels instead, so it was nice to go back to the beginnings.

 5. Read a few works from each volume of the [Electronic Literature Collection] (https://collection.eliterature.org/)
    * [Volume 1 (October 2006)](https://collection.eliterature.org/1/)
    * [Volume 2 (February 2011)](https://collection.eliterature.org/2/)